 Spike couldn't believe what she was suggesting.
 "They'll never go for it."

 "Why not?
 If I say you're my watcher, who are they to argue.
 And we won't go back until we're ready.
 We'll hunt here.
 Nobody'll notice.
 They'll think it's Angel.
 We can do it, Spike.
 We can be so strong when we go back that they won't be able to say anything.
 And you'll be the first watcher that can go hand to hand with vampires."
 She grinned at him.
 "We can do it."

 He looked at her.
 At the earnestness and certainty blazing out of her eyes.
 And at the terror.
 He couldn't leave her alone.
 Buffy had charged him with caring for Dawn.
 A slayer might not need him, but Dawn, the lost little girl, still needed him.
 And he needed her.
-Not in the way he had wanted Buffy.
+Not in the way he'd wanted Buffy.
 Never like that.
 But in a way that mattered, because no one had ever needed him before, not the way Dawn did.
-He looked at the eyes shining up at him.
-He grinned and saw her answering smile.
+He looked at her, the way her eyes shone up at him and he grinned and saw her answering smile.
 "Bloody right, Dawn.
 We can do it."